sgorgun/while-practice/README.md

 ,where _n_ > 0.

-Use _while_ statement to calculate the power of

-Don't use _Math.Pow_ method.
-Use _while_ statement to raise a number to the required power.
+To raise a number to the required power use a _while_ statement.
+Don't use the _Math.Pow_ method.

 #### Sub-task 3